ChalkPE/Messages/README.md

 # Messages
-The simple string resource manager for PocketMine-MP
+The simple utilities for PocketMine-MP